Chelsea 2-2 Bournemouth: Pressure rises on Enzo Maresca as old issues come back to bite Blues boss

 Enzo Maresca is unwell - and his Chelsea side are also sick.

-The Blues have dropped 15 points from winning positions this season and are on a run of one win in seven and the goodwill of the Club World Cup has dried up.
+The Blues have dropped 15 points from winning positions this season, are on a run of one win in seven and the goodwill from winning the Club World Cup has dried up.

+As tension escalates between the head coach and the Blues hierarchy, there is no guarantee the Italian will be in charge against Manchester City on Sunday.

 - Chelsea 2-2 Bournemouth - Report and highlights